Ernest Blyth: Political career

-He was born in Franklin in Tasmania.
-In 1913 he was elected to the Tasmanian House of Assembly as a Liberal member for Wilmot.
+In 1913, he was elected to the Tasmanian House of Assembly as a Liberal member for Wilmot.
 A Nationalist from 1917, he joined the Country Party in 1922.
-Blyth was defeated in 1925 and died in Kimberley in 1933.
+He was appointed Minister for Lands and Mines, Soldier Settlement in August that year.
+In June 1923, there was a Cabinet re-shuffle and Blyth was appointed Chief Secretary and Minister for Mines.